semgrep/semgrep-docs/docs/semgrep-app/findings.md

 ## Creating Jira tickets from findings

 Semgrep supports the creation of Jira tickets from a finding.
+This enables developers and project managers to relevant issues within their own project or bug tracking environment.
 This feature is available to Team/Enterprise Tier users.

 To **create a ticket**: